strategineer/personal-website/content/wads/tower_of_babel/index.md

 - a lot of doomcute
 - flr15: using single skull next to doors to show that following this path will give you the appropriate skull/key, something to do myself
 - flr22: AshtralFiend feels like a main character in this community project, his maps stand out.
 This one is kind of wild, finally walking around the tower and being able to fall all the way down.
+- some of these later maps are atrocious
+- flr35: wild set piece